Hegz/NR-Tourney/README.md

 Search through for bugs, and repair as necessary.
 Clean up some variable names, Document the code, and run it through perl tidy.

 #### Known Bugs
-  * Nothing at this time, But don't place too much trust in me.

 #### Features
   * This is now Feature Complete for a 1.0 release.